casper-network/docs/source/docs/casper/workflow/staging-files-for-new-network.md

       - `config.tar.gz`  (configuration files to be expanded into `/etc/casper/1_4_6`)
       - `bin.tar.gz`  (binary files to be expanded into `/var/lib/casper/bin/1_4_6`)

+## protocol_versions

+At the root of the hosting server directory for a given network, a `protocol_versions` file exists.
+This holds the valid protocol versions for a network.

-When scripts look for protocol versions, they look at the `protocol_versions` file.
-We can do that manually on MainNet using curl.
-As of writing this, `1.4.6` is the latest version.
-Contents of this file will change.
+We can look at this manually on MainNet using curl.
+As of writing this, `1.4.6` is the latest version and contents of this file will change.

 ```
 $ curl -s genesis.casperlabs.io/casper/protocol_versions